PRIVACY POLICY

 When you interact with us or our approved partners, you may provide us with the following categories of personal information (that may include sensitive information in accordance with applicable legislation).

-• A. Identifiers & personal information
+A. Identifiers & personal information

-• B. User-generated content
+B. User-generated content

 This set of personal information enables you to provide us with personal information relating to you or to third parties.
 In certain circumstances it enables us to contact you.

-• C. Technical, electronic & localisation information
+C. Technical, electronic & localization information

 This set of personal information enables better delivery of the service you expect from us.

-• D. Additional information for Californian residents
+D. Additional information for Californian residents

-• Characteristics of classes protected under federal or California law
+o Characteristics of classes protected under federal or California law o Categories of information collected over the past 12 months

 Please note that the categories mentioned in this section What personal information do we collect? also represent the categories of personal information that we have collected over the past 12 months.